zio/zio-http/docs/tutorials/testing-http-apps.md

 ## TestServer

-WIth the `TestServer` we can write tests for our HTTP applications by starting a live server instance on the localhost.
+With the `TestServer` we can write tests for our HTTP applications by starting a live server instance on the localhost.

 Using the following methods we can define the behavior of the `TestServer`: